VIDEO: Why did Tom DeLonge leave Blink 182?

-So that seems that's an open and shut case then?
+So it seems like an open and shut case then?

 While it has been widely reported that DeLonge did seem to leave his Blink 182life behind to delve deeper into the truth behind UFOs, there could be more to his departure than meets the eye.

-In January 2015, the remaining members of Blink issued a statement, suggesting their singer came to the decision quite suddenly.
+In January 2015, the remaining members of Blink issued suggested their singer came to the decision quite suddenly.

 "No hard feelings, but the show must go on for our fans."

 Meanwhile, in an open letter DeLonge confusingly shared an Instagram, saying he'd "never quit the band".